cairachel9/diabetic/README.md

 In this project, we evaluated several CNN architecture (Inception Network, VGG16) on their performance in DR image recognition.
 We applied various standard techniques to cleanse and augment the data, we also optimized the CNN network to accomodate the skewed data sets.

-Our experiment was conducted on the Linux platform with NVidia Tesla K80 GPU.
+Our experiment was conducted on the hosted Linux platform with NVidia Tesla K80 GPU.
 The environment was hosted by Google Colab and Kaggle.

 ### Datasets
 #### Kaggle DR competition dataset